cstoner-arizona/SFWE510SemesterProject/deployment.md

 - [ ] Java 21 and Maven installed locally
 - [ ] Docker installed and running
-- [ ] Git repository with latest code pushed
+- [ ] Git repository with latest code
-- [ ] Basic understanding of AWS services
+- [ ] Basic understanding of Kubernetes concepts
+- [ ] At least 2GB of free disk space

 ---